 Longchenpa’s Treasury of Words & Meanings

-Join us for a transformative weekend with scholars-and-practitioners of the highest calibre.
-In this immersive course, we dive into the luminous heart of the Dzogchen tradition through the lens of the great fourteenth-century master Longchenpa.
-His seminal work, the Tshig-dön mDzöd (The “Treasury of Words and Meaning”), offers a profound mapping of the mind’s nature, the ground of reality, and the path of awakening.
+Join us for transformative teachings with two Dzogchen scholars of the highest calibre.
+In this online course, we dive into the luminous heart of the Dzogchen tradition through the lens of the great fourteenth-century Buddhist master Longchenpa.
+Study his profound instructions recorded in the Treasury of Words and Meaning (tshig don mdzod), which offers a profound mapping of the mind’s nature, the ground of reality, and the path of awakening.

-Together, they will lead you to engage Longchenpa’s text not only as a philosophical treatise but as an experiential gateway: to awaken to Buddha-Nature (Tib.
-Tathāgatagarbha) in the living moment, to abide in the natural state of awareness, and to carry this realization into daily life.
+Together, they will lead you to engage Longchenpa’s text not only as a philosophical treatise but as an experiential gateway: to contemplate and integrate wisdom awareness into daily life.

 • 9am-12pm San Francisco (PST)